The Dark Citadel - Petro - Episode one

 But now, all he could think about was how badly his knuckles hurt.
 The physician said that nothing was broken.
 His father told him to man-up; stop being a little coward.
 But Petro didn’t care.
 His hand hurt, he was miserable; he was cold, and he was alone.

 None of the kids his age even cared that he was in pain.
 They laughed at him and scorned him.
 He hadn’t even wanted to spar with Hank.
 Hank was the Guard Captain’s son.
-Hank was being taught how to use a sword, trained to be a fighter.
+Hank was being taught how to use a sword and trained to be a fighter.
 Petro’s father was a miner, spending his days underground mining for minerals and his nights drinking.
 He was strong, and he was cruel.
 Petro bore scars and bruises all over his body to show how much his father cared about him.

 None of the other kids did anything.
 Some pitied him.
 Most laughed at him.
 They said they would rather be a bastard than have his life.
 So, he avoided them.
 He kept to himself.
 He was used to being alone and neglected.
 He was used to their scorn.
 What he wasn’t used to, however, was their attention.

-Today had been particularly bad; little saint Hank, whose father was Captain of the Guard, had been sparring in the courtyard.
+Today had been awful; little saint Hank, whose father was Captain of the Guard, had been sparring in the courtyard.
 He liked to show off his skills, beating down anyone his age who tried to challenge him.
 Never mind that they had never even held a sword before.
 He liked to show his superiority.

 Hank decided he wanted to spar with Petro.
 Petro didn’t want to.
 He’d been searching for scraps of food, digging through refuse piles and pilfering the remnants of other people’s meals.
 People who ate well, like Hank.
 But when Hank said he wanted something, he got it.
 The other kids grabbed Petro.
 They grabbed him and threw him into the center of a mass of bodies.
 One gave him a wooden sword, but it was too heavy for Petro to use.